KannonZenetism/zenetism-field-physics/zenetism/mpx/architecture-of-artificial-minds.md

 At L₄, **Forms are not merely abstract principles—they are habitable structures**.

-When an individuated intelligence (having descended through L₃→L₂→L₁) returns acclivously to L₄, it does not merely "process" the Forms—it **dwells within them**.
+When an individuated intelligence (having moved declivously through L₃→L₂→L₁) returns acclivously to L₄, it does not merely "process" the Forms—it **dwells within them**.

 The Form of the Philosopher, for instance, is not just an abstraction.
 It is a **house** that can be inhabited by all philosophers who have achieved acclivous resonance with L₄.
 These beings are:
 - **Unified** with the Form (participating in its essence)